-- Overall direct U.S. agricultural exports to Hong Kong reached a record level at US\$3.48 billion in 2011, eclipsing the previous record of US\$2.97 billion in 2010 and representing an increase over 17%. - Among them, U.S. exports of high value consumer-oriented food products to Hong Kong reached US\$2.56 billion, consolidating Hong Kong's position as the 5th largest export market after Canada, Mexico, Japan and South Korea. - The top prospects for U.S. food exports to Hong Kong include: red meat, poultry meat, fresh fruits, tree nuts, processed fruit, vegetables and wine. - With a population of just 7.1 million, its nominal agricultural and food production leave Hong Kong almost entirely dependent on food imports. - U.S. food products are considered to be among the highest in quality, reliable in terms of food safety.
+- Overall direct U.S. agricultural exports to Hong Kong reached a record level at US\$3.59 billion in 2012, eclipsing the previous record of US\$3.48 billion in 2011 and representing a moderate increase of over 3%. - Among them, U.S. exports of high value consumer-oriented food products to Hong Kong reached US\$2.89 billion, making Hong Kong as the 4th largest export market after Canada, Mexico and Japan. - The top prospects for U.S. food exports to Hong Kong include: red meat, poultry meat, fresh fruits, tree nuts, processed fruit, vegetables and wine. - With a population of just close to 7.2 million, its nominal agricultural and food production leave Hong Kong almost entirely dependent on food imports. - U.S. food products are considered to be among the highest in quality, reliable in terms of food safety.